magisterquis/sneaky_remap/README.md

 2. The library is still visible for a short amount of time; if anything's watching calls to `open(2)` or `mmap(2)` they'll see us, though we may well win a race between being noticed and forensic data being collected.
-3. The mapped pages still have the ELF magic number in the beginning.
-This may be fixable with an as-yet unimplemented `SREM_SRS_RMELF`.
-4. When linked into a shared object file written in Go, `sneaky_remap_start` must be called before the Go runtime starts.
+3. When linked into a shared object file written in Go, `sneaky_remap_start` must be called before the Go runtime starts.
    The easy way to do this is to use a constructor function with a lowish priority, e.g.